Berjaya Corporation

+The corporation is founded by local business magnate Vincent Tan.

 History

 Berjaya was previously known as Berjaya Kawat Berhad founded by Broken Hill Proprietary Ltd, Australia and National Iron & Steel Mills, Singapore.

 In 1984, Vincent Tan took a stake in Berjaya Industrial Berhad.
 In 1985, Tan bought 51% of Sports Toto from the Malaysian government.
 He then injected Sports Toto into Berjaya, swapping his shares in Sports Toto for a controlling stake in Berjaya.
 The shareholding change also resulted in a major change in the business, direction and the dynamic growth of a diversified conglomerate under the flagship of Berjaya Corporation Berhad.